nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

 1. The push model - where all necessary candidate images are integrated into the SUIT envelope, and uploaded to a device as a single unit.

 #.
-The fetch model - where the envelope contains 0 or not all necessary candidate images, and is performed by the application firmware.
+The fetch model - where the envelope contains 0 or not all necessary candidate images.
    The manifest contains logic that instructs the device to fetch other required candidate images through a user-defined mechanism during the envelope processing.

 This guide explains how to reconfigure an application that uses the push model to a fetch model-based upgrade.